smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 - This application is based on [nest.js](https://nestjs.com/) and TypeScript.
 - The nest.js documentation can be found [here](https://docs.nestjs.com/).

+### Branch structure explained
+Version 2204 and 2206 got split into different branches.
+Version 2206 will soon be the main version.
+Here a quick rundown on the current branches:

+- `main` - current stable (will be replaced by `2206-main`)
+- `development` - usually you would fork from here to create merge requests (switch to version 2206 is happening soon, so fork from `2206-development` as it will replace development)
+- `2206-main` - main branch of version 2206 (currently under development)
+- `2206-development` - development branch of version 2206 **(fork from here for MRs)**
+- `2204-main` - main branch of version 2204 (under refactoring - use main instead)
+- `2204-deveopment` - development branch of version 2204

 ### Setup environment variables